 Nelson Marlborough District Health Board

-The Nelson Marlborough District Health Board (NMDHB) was established in 2001 and serves nearly 145,000 people.
+The Nelson Marlborough District Health Board (the board) was established in 2001 and serves nearly 145,000 people.

-Seven members are publicly elected every three years, at the time of local government elections, and four members are appointed by the Minister of Health.
+Seven board members are publicly elected every three years during local government elections, and four members are appointed by the Minister of Health.

-The current board took effect on 5 December 2016.
-Read board member profiles here.
+The current board took effect on 5 December 2016 and will be in place until late November 2019.
+Read the current board member profiles here.

 - providing and funding health services in the Nelson, Tasman and Marlborough regions

-- setting the overall strategic direction for the organisation
+- setting the overall strategic direction for NMH

 - monitoring organisational performance